-With the issuance of HUD's new Affirmatively Furthering Fair Housing Rule, HACA has formed a committee that is working with the City of Austin and Travis County in their development of HUD's new Assessment of Fair Housing (AFH) to be completed by October 2019.
+HACA joined a committee working with the City of Austin and Travis County in their development of a regional Analysis of Impediments (AI).
 Through this joint effort, HACA seeks to ensure fair housing compliance, equal access and equal opportunity throughout our community.
-Through future efforts to implement the results of the AFH, HACA commits to the goal of ensuring a policy framework that creates meaningful choice and opportunity for "all types of housing for all types of people in all parts of Austin."
+Through future efforts to implement the results of the AI, HACA commits to the goal of ensuring a policy framework that creates meaningful choice and opportunity for "all types of housing for all types of people in all parts of Austin."